Website Manager

 4-6

 What division will my child play in?
 The Tee Ball Divisions are divided into 4U and 6U.
 4U is the development league reserved for 4-year olds only, while 6U is the competitive tee ball division.
 The age of your child on April 30, 2024 determines the division, or age group, your child will participate in.
-For instance, if your child is 5 years old on April 30, he will play in 6U.
+For instance, if your child is 5 years old on April 30, they will play in 6U.

 Tryouts: Schedule provided above.
 Please arrive at least 30 minutes prior to your tryout.